 How to develop effective retail training programs

 Rather than build out a sophisticated LMS, invest in a simple and flexible platform.
 Our platform makes training sessions easy to create, edit, duplicate, and deploy.

 The training experience feels like a game, and employees can complete a session in minutes, wherever they are, whenever they have a couple minutes free.
 The games take no longer than 3 minutes to complete and take under 10 minutes to build.

 You capture the essentials I mentioned earlier.
-And when you do that, you’re on your way to reduced, increased sales, and competent, confidence team members driving amazing in-store experiences. reduce costs, and because of improved retention, your competent staff is better equipped and confident to deliver that amazing in-store experience.
+And when you do that, you’re on your way to increased sales, and competent, confidence team members driving amazing in-store experiences. reduce costs, and because of improved retention, your competent staff is better equipped and confident to deliver that amazing in-store experience.

 How to get your employees to participate

 The most effective training programs don’t force employee participation.
 Some rewards we’ve seen are easy!
 And include Amazon gift cards.
 We’ve seen contest rewards work very well.

 Use positive incentives and gamify the experience for your team.
 Make it fun.
 Some rewards we’ve seen work well include Amazon gift cards for the top player of the month, or dinner with the CEO.